Sculpture For Sale - Price Range: $100 - $500

 Like It indepth artwork information Add To Shopping Cart

-Richard Lazzara: 'found objects pin ornament', 1989 Mixed Media Sculpture, Fashion. found objects pin ornament from the folio LAZZARA ILLUMINATION DESIGN is available at
+Richard Lazzara: 'pyramid of designs pin ornament', 1989 Mixed Media Sculpture, Fashion. pyramid of designs pin ornament from the folio LAZZARA ILLUMINATION DESIGN is available at

 Fashion - Sculpture